SKA-ScienceDataProcessor/integration-prototype/sip/execution_framework_interface/docker_compose_generator/README.md

 ## Quick-start

-In order to use the library, import the `generator` module and call the `generate_compose_file` method which takes a workflow stage configuration dictionary described by the SIP workflow stage configuration data model.
+In order to use the library, import the `compose_generator` module and call the `generate_compose_file` method which takes a workflow stage configuration dictionary described by the SIP workflow stage configuration data model.